2009–10 Brisbane Roar FC season

-The 2009–10 season was Brisbane Roar's fifth season in the A-League.
+The 2009–10 season was Brisbane Roar's fifth season in the A-League, Australia.
 For the first time, Brisbane Roar was not the sole representative from the state of Queensland, being joined by Gold Coast United and North Queensland Fury.
 The addition of the new clubs and a change of ownership of the Roar have led to the club changing its name from Queensland Roar to Brisbane Roar.
 The change of ownership also brought about notable changes in the clubs' administrative ranks.
 Peter McLennan became CEO in place of the retiring Lawrence Oudendyk, while Chris Bombolas took the role of club chairman in June, which had been vacant since the departure of John Ribot in March 2008.
 Brisbane Roars owners increased membership and ticket prices leading to a decrease in crowd figures for the 2009–10 A-league season.